zthompson133/546FinalProject/README.md

 readable.
 (Dates are "2024-02-16", etc and times are in 24-hour time).
 The routing and handlebars for event search and editing events are the main things not done yet.

 Student:
-Sign up to the event planner, login, and then search for desired events.
+Sign up to the event planner using your stevens email, verify email, login with the same credentials, and then search for desired event.

 Verified User:
-Sign up, make your account field true on mongo, login, create an event with all necessary information.
+Sign up, make your account field true on mongo compass, login, create an event with all necessary information.